jdevfullstack/generative-ai-review/README.md

 ![alt text](image-3.png)

-This is because Gen AI always works on patterns of data.
+This is because GenAI always works on patterns of data.

 If I ask, say, "give me some list of personalities that ... ", there are times it will